UK Marriage or Spouse Visa

 Personal Independence Payment

 There are also other exceptions if your partner or spouse cannot meet the financial requirements.
-An Exception may be made for “in-country” applicants if they do not qualify or meet the requirement for a grant of leave under the “EX.1” (Exception) paragraph of Appendix FM under the Immigration Rules.
-These exceptions generally apply where there is a child under 18 years of age involved - who is British, settled or has lived in the UK 7 years before the date of the application or there may be insurmountable difficulties to relocate outside the UK.
+An exception may be made for “in-country” applicants if they do not qualify or meet the requirement for a grant of leave under the “EX.1” (Exception) paragraph of Appendix FM under the Immigration Rules.
+These exceptions generally apply where there is a child under 18 years of age involved, if they are British, settled or have lived in the UK 7 years before the date of the application, or if they will be faced with insurmountable difficulties if relocating outside the UK.

 English Language Requirements